The Best Dog Treats

 If your pet prefers the chewier texture of jerky, our top pick is ZiwiPeak Venison Good Dog Treats.
 They lack the added sodium found in most jerkies, and the meat is sustainably sourced from New Zealand, avoiding the contamination concerns that have plagued many low-quality jerky treats — $10 for 3 ounces.

 Some dogs love a solid crunch, in which case our pick is Canidae’s Grain-Free Salmon and Sweet Potato Biscuits.
 Canidae’s formula starts with real salmon, and avoids unhealthy fillers like wheat and corn, which are found in many biscuits.
 The Canidae biscuits are also easy to snap in half for a smaller serving.
 An 11-ounce bag is about $5.

 How We Found the Best Dog Treat

 We started with over 300 dog treats — major brands sold through pet stores or popular online retailers, from PetCo and Chewy.com to Amazon.

 We focused on “treats” only, excluding anything meant for long-lasting gnawing, like rawhides and bully sticks.
-We also purposefully left out several brands, including Evanger’s (involved in recent recalls), and any company that manufactures their products in China — a practice that has raised quality control concerns with the Food and Drug Administration.
+We also left out bones, a treat that the Food and Drug Administration (FDA) currently advises against due to a link with pet deaths.
+And finally, we purposefully skipped several brands, including Evanger’s (involved in recent recalls), and any company that manufactures their products in China — a practice that has raised quality control concerns with the FDA.